fledge-iot/fledge/REDHAT.rst

 Install FogLAMP on RedHat/CentOS using the RPM package
 ******************************************************

-The FogLAMP RPM can is available in the download page of the documentation available at :
+The FogLAMP RPM is available in the download page of the documentation available at :

 https://foglamp.readthedocs.io/en/master/92_downloads.html